0x6c71777172656474/names-scraper/README.md

 # names-scraper
-Tool, that helps to retrieve names of smart contracts (verified and unverified) and EOA domain's titles (if it's exist).
+Tool, that helps to retrieve names of smart contracts (only verified for now) and EOA domain's titles (if it's exist).

 # Install #
 ```